LafeLabs/chaos/README.md

  - [Everything evolves](scrolls/evolve).
 Anyone can edit any part of any system or document at any time.
  - [Everything dies](scrolls/destroy).
 Anyone can delete any system or document at any time.
 Files are constantly deleted.
 Good files replicate, bad files die.

+To play the game, just write on cardboard with sharpies.

 [![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Kaypro_wikipedia.jpg/2560px-Kaypro_wikipedia.jpg)](https://en.wikipedia.org/wiki/Zork)